This post was originally published on June 20, 2019, and updated most recently on April 7, 2021.

 Productivity Hack #1: Use Parkinson’s Law to complete tasks faster

-Parkinson’s Law states that ‘work expands to fill the time available for its completion,’ which means that if you give yourself an entire day to complete a 2-hour task, then your mind will see the task as more complicated and daunting.
+Parkinson’s Law states that ‘work expands to fill the time available for its completion,’ which means that if you give yourself an entire day to complete a two-hour task, then your mind will see the task as more complicated and daunting.
 Consequently, it will, in fact, take the entire day to accomplish the relatively minor task.

 Unfortunately, the extra time spent on the task does not even improve the quality of the work.
 Instead, most of that extra time will be wasted on procrastination, pondering irrelevant details, and distractions like email and social media.